jym16/jym16.github.io/_pages/about.md

 Jun Yamamoto is a PhD student at the Department of Network and Data Science at the Central European University in Vienna, Austria, with a passion for complex networks and statistical physics.

-He is expected to earn his MSc degree in September 2023 and holds a Bachelor of Engineering in Applied Physics from Hokkaido University earned in March 2022.
+He is expected to earn his Master of Science degree in September 2023 and holds a Bachelor of Engineering in Applied Physics from Hokkaido University earned in March 2022.

 His research experience includes conducting multifractal analyses on structures of fractal scale-free networks and studying the node dynamics of higher-order networks with triadic interactions.
 See the [publications page](/publications/) for more details.